 Christ is the mystery of godliness – We have gone from being estranged from

 immeasurable.
-He doesn’t just love us a lot; that sounds like there is an
+He doesn’t just love us a lot; that would sound like it has an

 it defines him (1Jn 4-16).
 Some look for God’s love and can’t find it,